Krista Frahm

 The course should include a coach or a guide who’s available to answer questions along the way.

-It’s possible to learn copywriting from books and free content online, however you’ll be losing valuable time as you sift through everything and decide what’s good or bad advice.
+It’s possible to learn copywriting from books and free content online, however you’ll be losing valuable time as you sift through everything and decide what’s good or bad advice… especially on Reddit. 😬

-Either way, you’ll have the skills, confidence, and tools to start your copywriting career quickly when you have WYWTF in your toolbox.
+Either way, you’ll have the skills, confidence, and tools to start your copywriting career quickly when you have a solid course + guide.

 2. Use Job Boards to Find Freelance Medical Copywriting Projects